jgclark/NotePlan-tools/README.md

 # NotePlan Tools
 `npTools.rb` is a Ruby script that adds functionality to the [NotePlan app](https://noteplan.co/).
-Particularly when run frequently, this provides a more flexible system for repeating tasks, allows for due dates to be expressed as offsets which allows for templates, and moves or files items from Daily files to Note files.
+Particularly when run frequently, this provides a more flexible system for repeating tasks, allows for due dates to be expressed as offsets which allows for templates, moves items from Daily files to Note files, and creates events.
 It incorporates an earlier script to 'clean' or tidy up NotePlan's data files.

 Each time the script runs, it does a number of things: